0xPARC/0xparc-intro-book/src/ec.typ

   If you take the vertical line $X = x_R$, and try to intersect it with the curve, it looks like there are only two intersection points.
-  After all, we're solving
+  After all, we are solving
   $
   Y^2 = x_R^3 + 3,
   $
   and since $x_R$ is fixed now, this equation is quadratic.
   The two roots are $Y = plus.minus y_R$.

-  OK, there are only two intersection points, but we say that the third intersection point is "the point at infinity" $O$.
+  There are only two intersection points, but we say that the third intersection point is "the point at infinity" $O$.
-  (The reason for this lies in projective geometry, but we won't get into it.)
+  (The reason for this lies in projective geometry, but we will not get into it.)
   So the group law here tells us
   $
     (x_R, y_R) + (x_R, -y_R) + O = O.